Strong earthquake off Guatemala kills at least 48

 Perez, who announced three days of mourning, said Spain and Venezuela had offered help.
 Authorities distributed 16,000 emergency rations and mobilized more than 2,000 soldiers to help with the rescue effort.
 The energy ministry said 73,000 people were left without electricity.

-In Guatemala City, 100 miles from the quake's epicenter, the streets filled with office workers forced to evacuate buildings, although most soon returned to work.
+In Guatemala City, 100 miles (161 km) from the quake's epicentre, the streets filled with office workers forced to evacuate buildings, although most soon returned to work.

 "It was really big.
 I felt quite nauseous," said Vanessa Castillo, 32, a secretary who was evacuated from her 10th floor office in the capital.